 People who are too serious about life and have almost no time for fun are bound to be more pessimistic.
 While there’s nothing wrong with being committed to your job and other responsibilities, not having fun may eventually cause you to experience more negativity.
 You might stop seeing or encountering anything that can trigger joyful and happy emotions.

 So instead of drowning yourself with work, squeeze in some pleasurable activities into your schedule.
 Even something as quick as 15 minutes of reading comics or having one of your favorite snacks can already boost your mood and positive feelings.
 You can schedule a movie marathon on the weekend to let yourself relax, or do things that’ll make you laugh.
+Alternatively, you can pick up a new hobby like Mahjong or tennis.
 Think about the things or places that you find enjoyable and make time for it regardless of how hectic your lifestyle is.

 - If You Cannot Say Anything Good To Yourself, Say Nothing At All